elotl/kip/scripts/update_instance_data/pricing-updater/README.md

 # Pricing updater

-This app gets pricing data for given region and provider from cloudinfo, converts it to format that KIP understands and creates ConfigMap, which KIP can use.
+This tool gets pricing data for given region and provider from cloudinfo, converts it to format that KIP understands and creates ConfigMap (or dumps to json), which KIP can use.

 ## Data format:
 ```json